-The Finders Keepers is running their second Creative Business Summit in Melbourne’s Federation Square on 17 March 2023.
-The theme of the summit is Courageously Creative Through Mindful Business.
-And we are excited to announce that Square is the presenting partner and major sponsor!
+The Finders Keepers held their second Creative Business Summit in Melbourne’s Federation Square on 17 March 2023.
+The theme of the summit was Courageously Creative Through Mindful Business.
+And Square was the presenting partner and major sponsor!

-As part of the summit, we are programming a panel titled Practically on purpose: growing a thriving, purpose-driven business.
-Hosted by Fiona Killackey of My Daily Business Coach and featuring,
+As part of the summit, we programmed a panel titled Practically on purpose: growing a thriving, purpose-driven business.
+Hosted by Fiona Killackey of My Daily Business Coach and featured,

 - Becca Stern, Co-founder of Mustard Made

 - Cat Bloxsom and Morgan Collins, Co-founders of Cardigang Knits